 Immunohistochemistry

-Muscle tissue specimens were fixed with 10% neutral formalin, embedded in paraffin and 5-μm-thick sections were prepared.
+Muscle tissue specimens were fixed with 10% neutral formalin, embedded in paraffin, and 5-μm-thick sections were prepared.
 Immunostaining was performed using the avidin–biotin–peroxidase complex method (Ultra Sensitive TM; Maixin, Fuzhou, China).
 The sections were deparaffinized in xylene, rehydrated in graded alcohol series, and boiled in 0.01 mol/L citrate buffer (pH 6.0) for 2 min in an autoclave.
 Endogenous peroxidase activity was blocked using hydrogen peroxide (0.3%), which was followed by incubation with normal goat serum to reduce nonspecific binding.
 Tissue sections were incubated with antibody to TAZ (560235, 1:100; BD) or myostatin (98337, 1:100; Abcam).
 Staining for all primary antibodies was performed at 4 °C overnight.
 Biotinylated goat anti-mouse serum IgG (ready-to-use) (Maixin) was used as the secondary antibody at room temperature for 25 min.
 After washing three times in phosphate-buffered saline, the sections were incubated with horseradish-peroxidase-conjugated streptavidin–biotin for 20 min, followed by 3, 3’-diaminobenzidine tetrahydrochloride to develop the peroxidase reaction.
-Counterstaining of the sections was done with hematoxylin, which were then dehydrated in ethanol before mounting.
+Counterstaining of the sections was done with hematoxylin and then dehydrated in ethanol before mounting.

 Statistical analysis